enqueuezero/site/heatmap.md

 ## Conclusions

-Heat Maps is a powerful tool for visualizing three-dimensional data.
+Heat Map is a powerful tool for visualizing three-dimensional data.
 When performing analysis on latency, offset, utilization over time, don't forget Heat Maps!

 ## References